Cquinn21/.github.io-reading-notes/commandline.md

 *  **mkdir** creates a new directory.
 *  **file** to find out what type of file such as .png .txt

 These are just a few commands to use in the terminal and there are many more.
-Along with differnt paths.
+Along with different paths.